wongkokian/ClientBook/docs/DeveloperGuide.md

 #### Motivation

-As an insurance agent, our target user is likely to always be meeting up with clients to discuss about their portfolios and will like to have a faster way to use ClientBook to avoid wasting the clients' time.
-Having a shortcuts feature for ClientBook will give the user a way to be more efficient during meetings with clients.
+As an insurance agent, our target user is likely to always be meeting up with clients to discuss about their portfolios and may want to have a faster way to use ClientBook to avoid wasting the clients' time.
+Having a `Shortcut` feature for ClientBook will give the user a way to be more efficient during meetings with clients.

 #### Implementation

 A new command `AddShortcutCommand` was created.
 It extends the abstract class `Command`, overriding and implementing its `execute` method.
-When `AddShortcutCommand#execute()` is called, a shortcut is added to the shortcut library.
-When a shortcut is added, there will be a check for any existing shortcuts with the same name.
+When `AddShortcutCommand#execute()` is called, a `Shortcut` is added to the `ShortcutLibrary`.
+When a `Shortcut` is added, there will be a check for any existing `Shortcut`s with the same name.

 Below is an example usage scenario and how the information and data are passed around at each step.